 An increase is payable for each child dependant if you are getting an increase for a qualified adult.
 If you do not qualify for an increase for a qualified adult, you may get a half-rate increase for a qualified child dependant.

-Download and complete form Farm 1 (pdf) and return this form to your local Intreo Centre or Social Welfare Branch Office.
+To apply for Farm Assist, fill in form Farm 1 (pdf) and return it to your local Intreo Centre or Social Welfare Branch Office.

 You can also get this form at your local Intreo Centre or Social Welfare Branch Office or Citizens Information Centre.

 If you are not happy with a decision on your application, you can appeal.
 You must appeal within 21 days of the decision.